mohammadataullah231003212/Neural-Network-Assignment-/README1.md

 This happened because of the strong recall pressure from class weights + monitoring val_recall.
 The model basically took a shortcut — "just say PNEUMONIA every time and you'll never miss a case."

 The ROC AUC of 0.72 is more encouraging though — the raw probabilities do have some discriminative ability.
 At the default 0.5 threshold everything tips to PNEUMONIA, but adjusting the threshold could give a more balanced result.
+## Limitations

-The tiny validation set (only 16 images) also made training unreliable — one wrong prediction swings the metric by 6%.
+- The validation set has only 16 images, which is too small to properly check how well the model is working. one wrong prediction swings the metric by 6%.
+It  made training unreliable
+- The model ended up predicting every image as PNEUMONIA, which is not correct.